Fibromyalgia in Children

 If your child’s symptoms get worse or there are new symptoms, tell the healthcare

-Key points about fibromyalgia
+Key points about fibromyalgia in children

 - Fibromyalgia is a chronic condition that causes pain in muscles and soft tissues all